 - a ‘best before’ or ‘use by’ date (or instructions on where to find it)

 - any necessary warnings

-- a list of ingredients (if there are more than 2)
+- a list of ingredients (if there is more than 1)

 - any special storage conditions

 - instructions for use or cooking, if necessary

 The rules for what you must show on food labels will change from 1 January 2021 for some food and drink products.

 You must put the net quantity in grams, kilograms, millilitres or litres on the label of:

 - packaged food over 5g or 5ml

 Solid foods packed in a liquid (or an ice glaze) must show the drained net weight.